mattermost/mattermost-load-test-ng/docs/controllers.md

 This controller's purpose is to generate data (teams, channels, posts, etc.).
 This is particularly useful when a more realistic starting setup is required.
-It is used to populate an otherwise empty database during the init process.
+Also, it is used to populate an empty database during the init process.